mannyvergel/oils-plugin-braziw-cms/README.md

-oils-plugin-wateroo-cms
+oils-plugin-braziw-cms
 ========

-Wateroo is a simple Content Management System (CMS) plugin for Oils JS Framework.
+Braziw is a Content Management System (CMS) plugin for Oils JS Framework.